What is Homestay?

 My student guest is feeling very unhappy/depressed – what do I do?

 Students get homesick and overwhelmed sometimes.
 Studying far from home in an unfamiliar culture and language is a very difficult thing to do.
-If your student is struggling, please contact your Local AHN office who will notify the school to get resources in line to help your student.
+If your guest is struggling, please contact your Local AHN office who will notify the school to get resources in line to help your student.

 Are my guests allowed to have overnight guests?

 You make the rules for your house and assuming they are reasonable, your guest is expected to do their best to honour your rules.
 Most hosts would not want additional overnight guests.
 If overnight guests are welcome in your house, you can negotiate the specifics with your guest so that it works for you.
+If you are hosting an Under 18 student, the student will need to have permission from their school or guardian to have overnight guests.
+AHN must be provided with a copy of written confirmation before any overnight stays will be approved.

 What should you do if the student’s parents wish to stay?